-- 4. All AB 617 Industrial Units that have an annual heat input of greater than or equal to 9 billion British thermal units shall operate in compliance with the emission limits specified in Section D.3. - 5.
-In lieu of meeting the requirements of Section D.3, any boiler that directs the exhaust gases into a greenhouse as a means of supplementing carbon dioxide (CO_2) to a crop shall operate in compliance with the following emission limits: - a.
+- 4. On or before December 31, 2023, all AB 617 Industrial Units that have an annual heat input of greater than or equal to 9 billion British thermal units shall operate in compliance with the emission limits specified in Section D.3. - 5.
+In lieu of meeting the requirements of Section D.3, any boiler that directs the exhaust gases into a greenhouse as a means of supplementing carbon dioxide (CO2) to a crop shall operate in compliance with the following emission limits: - a.
 30 parts per million oxides of nitrogen (NOx) at 3 percent oxygen; and b.
 10 parts per million carbon monoxide (CO) at 3 percent oxygen.